MxEggSalad/catppuccin-tauon-mauve/README.md

-Props to [Achardir](https://github.com/Achardir) for doing the original Teal rendition, I had doing backgrounds but highlights and schemes are fun
+Props to [Achardir](https://github.com/Achardir) for doing the original Teal rendition, I hate doing backgrounds but highlights and schemes are fun

 ## Catppuccin theme for Tauon Music Box